jutuon/jonect/docs/architechture.md

-# Architecture of the MultiDevice Android Application
+# Architecture of the Jonect Android Application

 ## Application Description and Mission

-MultiDevice is an all-in-one smartphone application and computer server software solution which allows your phone to operate as computer speaker, microphone, webcam or something else which can be implemented just using your smartphone.
+Jonect is an all-in-one smartphone application and computer server software solution which allows your phone to operate as computer speaker, microphone, webcam or something else which can be implemented just using your smartphone.